javito350/FIle-Sorting-Algorithm-Benchmarker/writing/reflection.md

 ## Performance Analysis

 The data table above shows the runtime of different sorting algorithms for varying input sizes.
 As the input size decreases, the runtime also decreases.
-This is expected as the time complexity of the sorting algorithms affects their performance with different input sizes.
+This is expected as the time complexity of the sorting algorithms affects their performance with different input sizes (O(n)).

-- **Bubble Sort**: The runtime increases significantly with input size, indicating a higher time complexity.
+- Bubble Sort: The runtime increases significantly with input size, indicating a higher time complexity.
 This is expected as bubble sort has a time complexity of O(n^2).
-- **Quick Sort**: The runtime increases at a slower rate compared to bubble sort, demonstrating its more efficient time complexity of O(n log n).
+- Quick Sort: The runtime increases at a slower rate compared to bubble sort, demonstrating its more efficient time complexity of O(n log n).
-- **Lambda Function and Attrgetter**: Both of these approaches show similar performance, with runtimes increasing at a rate consistent with O(n log n) complexity.
+- Lambda Function and Attrgetter: Both of these approaches show similar performance, with runtimes increasing at a rate consistent with O(n log n) complexity.
-- **Custom Compare**: This approach also shows an increase in runtime with input size, but it is generally slower than quick sort, lambda function, and attrgetter.
+- Custom Compare: This approach also shows an increase in runtime with input size, but it is generally slower than quick sort, lambda function, and attrgetter.

 From the empirical results, we can conclude that quick sort, lambda function, and attrgetter are more efficient for larger input sizes compared to bubble sort and custom compare.
 The choice of sorting algorithm can significantly impact the performance, especially for large datasets.